-By Road: The most common way to enter Bhutan from India by road is from Jaigaon town in West Bengal.
+By Road: The most common way to cover a Bhutan Tour Packages from India by road is from Jaigaon town in West Bengal.
 Private cabs are available between the two places.
 People getting down at Bagdogra (by flight) or at New Jalpaiguri/New Alipurduar (by train) has to take this entry point.

 Planning An Itinerary

 Bhutan Trip can be planned and customized as per your time and budget.
 Generally if you are short of time you can at-least go for 4 Night 5 days tour ex arrival either at Paro or Phuntsholing.
 In that way you can cover 2 days in Thimpu and 2 days in Paro with drive through Dochula Pass and Punakha.
 If you have longer plans then you can take a relaxing tours with stays in Punakha, Bumthang, an extra day in Paro to explore Chele La Pass and Haa Valley, etc. An ideal suggested tour will be 1 Night Phuntsholling, 2 Night Thimpu, 1 Night Punakha and 2 Night Paro which totals 6 Nights 7 Days ex Phuntsholing.
 You can of course call us at +91 9038055530 to assist you plan a perfect Bhutan Tour Packages.